+- 14. My organization operates the following number of sites (properties/units) in Richmond?

+- 15. (If you answered none to the previous question), my organization wants to operate sites out of Richmond in the next 5 10 years?

+- O Yes.
+How many:

+- O No

+- O Maybe

+- O I don't know

+- 16. My organizations current or future Richmond premises are or will be our:

+- O Sole location(s)

+- O Primary space or head office

+- O Branch/satellite office(s)

+- 17. Do you currently share space with another organization in Richmond?

+- O Yes

+- O No

-14. My organization operates the following number of sites (properties/units) in Richmond?
-(If you answered none to the previous question), my organization wants to operate sites out of Richmond in the next 5 - 10 years?
-O Yes.
-How many: O No O Maybe O I don't know 16.
-My organizations current or future Richmond premises are or will be our: O Sole location(s) O Primary space or head office O Branch/satellite office(s) 17.
-Do you currently share space with another organization in Richmond?
-O Yes O No and child care facilities).
-Site # Address: Site # Size: What is the approximate size in total square footage of this space (excluding parking, housing sites and child care facilities)?
-Space type: My organization would describe this space as: Office building Commercial/retail Religious building (e.g., church, mosque, temple) Public/community facility Institutional building (e.g., school, college, hospital) Light industrial/warehouse Heavy industrial / production Multi-use building Co-work/shared space Home office Do not have dedicated space Satisfaction: How much does this space meet my organizational needs?
+- Please fill in the following information for each space your organization occupies in Richmond (including any shared community space that you use and excluding housing sites and child care facilities).

+Site # Address: Size: What is the approximate size in total square footage of this space (excluding parking, housing sites and child care facilities)?
+Space type: My organization would describe this space as: Office building Commercial/retail Religious building (e.g., church, mosque, temple) Public/community facility Institutional building (e.g., school, college, hospital) Light industrial/warehouse Heavy industrial / production Multi-use building Co-work/shared space Home office Do not have dedicated space Other: Satisfaction: How much does this space meet my organizational needs?
 Very satisfactory Somewhat satisfactory Neutral Not very satisfactory Not at all satisfactory Tenure: What type of tenure does my organization have?
 Owns Rents from government Rents from the private sector Leases from government Leases from the private sector Sub-leases from another organization Pays below-market rates Uses space that is subsidized